nwon24/north/doc/north.md

 ## Integers

 An integer constant has the effect of pushing its value onto the stack.
-They must be made up of a series of decimal digits, with an optional sign (`+` or `-`) preceding them.
-Currently integers into other bases are not recognised.
+They must be made up of a series of decimal, octal, or hexadecimal digits, with an optional sign (`+` or `-`) preceding them.

+Hexadecimal constants are preceded by `0x`; octal constants are preceded by `0`.
+An integer constant beginning with any of the digits `0-9` is taken to be a decimal constant.
+This is the same notation as is used in C.

 ## Floats